iamgulfam/ola-ride-prediction-insights-analysis-/README.md

 ## 🎯 Objective

-Analyze one month of OLA ride data to surface cancellation patterns, revenue trends, vehicle performance, and rating behavior across 103,024 bookings.
+Analyse one month of OLA ride data to surface cancellation patterns, revenue trends, vehicle performance, and rating behaviour across 103,024 bookings.

 ---

 ## 📋 Overview

 This project answers 10 real SQL business questions and presents insights across 5 Power BI dashboard views: Overall, Vehicle Type, Revenue, Cancellation, and Ratings.
-The dataset was generated using ChatGPT prompts to simulate realistic OLA ride records, then cleaned and analyzed end-to-end.
+The dataset was generated using ChatGPT prompts to simulate realistic OLA ride records, then cleaned and analysed end-to-end.

 ---